tydaeus/notes/windows/powershell/powershell_scripting.md

 Will result in output: `"A" 1`.

+The `Write-Output` command has the same effect.

+### User Feedback Output
-To write user output data, use one of the `Write` cmdlets:
+To write user feedback output data, use one of the `Write` cmdlets:

 * `Write-Host` writes general-purpose console output, and includes `foregroundcolor` and `backgroundcolor` parameters to allow styling.
 This is the primary output channel prior to PowerShell 3.0.
 * `Write-Debug` writes debug-level data, which will only be displayed if the `-Debug` (equiv. `-Debug $True`), or the `$debugPreference` pref variable is set to something other than its default `"SilentlyContinue"`, e.g. via `$debugPreference="Continue"`